AureaFlamma/midas-cli/roadmap.md

 12. Folder structure (esp. helpers) ⏸️ - will do later.
 Not enough files to know what pattern would make sense.
 13. Dev script: populate DB ✅
 14. Implement sort by ✅
-15. Sort by stats
-16. Delete all
+15. Delete all
-17. Edit holding
+16. Edit holding
+17. Autocomplete for commands which require typing out of ids
 18. Address comments
+19. Folder strucutre
-19. Make sure table works from install
+20. Make sure table works from install
-20. Why won't the key work from outside directory?
+21. Why won't the key work from outside directory?
-21. User-added key.
+22. User-added key.
-22. Package and put online.
+23. Package and put online.
-23. Update midas rex
+24. Update midas rex
 ===== RELEASE BETA ========

 --------------------------------